onsi/gomega/docs/index.md

 ### Caching Experiments

 `gmeasure` supports caching experiments to local disk.
-Experiments can be stored and retreived from the cache by name and version number.
+Experiments can be stored and retrieved from the cache by name and version number.
 Caching allows you to skip rerunning expensive experiments and versioned caching allows you to bust the cache by incrementing the version number.
 Under the hood, the cache is simply a set of files in a directory.
 Each file contains a JSON encoded header with the experiment's name and version number followed by the JSON-encoded experiment.
 The various cache methods are documented over at [pkg.go.dev](https://pkg.go.dev/github.com/onsi/gomega/gmeasure#ExperimentCache).

 Using an `ExperimentCache` with Ginkgo takes a little bit of wiring.
 Here's an example: